pbfrandsen/STRI_07_2015/Unix_skills_practical.md

 > B. Output redirection: | (pipe)

 - `ls -1 | wc -l`

-􏰀
-‘Pipes' the output of  `ls -1` into the input of `wc -l`. 􏰀 Prints out the number of items in this directory.
+‘Pipes' the output of  `ls -1` into the input of `wc -l`.
+Prints out the number of items in this directory.
-􏰀 No temporary file necessary.
+No temporary file necessary.

 - `grep '>' sequences.fa | less`
-􏰀 'Pipes' the output of grep into the input of less.
+    - 'Pipes' the output of grep into the input of less.
-􏰀 Allows to comfortably read the list of headers in a FASTA file. 􏰀 No temporary file necessary.
+    - Allows to comfortably read the list of headers in a FASTA file.
+    - No temporary file necessary.

-    - Displayed using  less:
+    - Displayed using `less`:
-􏰀Search using `/`
+Search using `/`
-􏰀Quit with `q`
+Quit with `q`

 - **Exercise: filter;**

-􏰀 Output the first five headers in a FASTA file
+Output the first five headers in a FASTA file

 - **Exercise: one specific line;**

 Output line number 19 of a given file.

 - **Exercise: collecting sequences;**

-􏰀 Save the first three and the last three headers from a FASTA file in a new file.
+Save the first three and the last three headers from a FASTA file in a new file.
-􏰀 _Hint_: you may use two commands
+_Hint_: you may use two commands

 ### Managing Files